War on Zebra Mussels: meet the tiny shellfish trying to overtake your water supply

 As part of Non-Native Invasive Species Week, Bristol Water is sharing some insight into the bizarre challenges associated with cleaning your water.

 “Fortunately, we can control them and have done so for many years, but it is a never ending battle that anyone drinking water at home would never know.
-As well as standard treatments, like chlorine, I’ve been running some experiments on new methods too.”
+As well as standard treatments, like chlorine, we’ve been running some experiments on new methods too.”

 As part of the week, Bristol Water is supporting the Check Clean Dry biosecurity method, a simple checklist for anyone who enters the regions waterways: